 Lasionycta carolynae Crabo, 2009

 Lasionycta carolynae is a very rarely collected small moth (FW length 13 - 15 mm) from alpine habitats in Yukon Territory.
-It has unmarked slate gray forewings and white hindwings with dark gray basal suffusion, thin discal spot, veins, and thin well-defined marginal band.
+It has unmarked slate gray forewings and white hindwings with dark gray basal suffusion, a thin discal spot, thin veins, and a thin, well-defined marginal band.
 The hindwing fringe is white.
-The head and thorax are slate gray.
+The head and thorax are slate-gray.
 The male antenna is biserrate.